ayushc121/AndurilGP/vq2/README.md

 visual-inertial filter with vision as a measurement update is the right answer and was scoped but not built.

-## Guidance — this is where it failed

-Roll is the primary steering axis, banking proportional to the gate's bearing with damping on lateral closure rate.
-A blend factor fades roll out as the gate plane approaches while yaw fades in, aligning the drone with the gate's face normal from the PnP solve so it crosses square rather than at an angle.
-Thrust runs PD on the gate's measured elevation, tilt-compensated.

-It is entirely reactive.
-Every frame the controller re-derives its command from one gate, with no representation of the path it intends to fly.
-The dominant observed failure was terminal-approach lateral drift: the drone would see the gate clearly, track it correctly, and slide past sideways.
-That is the signature of a controller with no notion of where it should be, only where it should point.

-Slowing down helped — a reactive law's error grows with speed, so less speed buys more correction time.
-That is a real finding and also a dead end, since the only thing VQ2 scored was time on a *completed* run, and a fast partial scores exactly zero.

-The fix is a planning layer: map the course across attempts, fit a trajectory through the gate centres, track it.
-Published autonomous racing work is consistent that single-gate-lookahead reactive control is specifically the approach that plateaus.
-The course was deterministic with unlimited practice attempts, which is the ideal setting for mapping offline between runs, and that was never built.

 ## Layout

 ```